L-SVRG and L-Katyusha with Adaptive Sampling: Synthetic data experiment

 In this setting, we have $L_i=\Vert a_i \Vert^2 = \vert a_i[\text{supp}(i)] \vert^2 \approx 1.0$, and thus sampling from $\mathbf{p}^{IS}$ will perform similarly to uniform sampling.
 On the other hand, we have

-Thus, the variability of the norms of the gradient is mainly determined by the variance of entries of $\theta^{\star}$.
+Thus, the variability of the gradient norms is mainly determined by the variance of entries of $\theta^{\star}$.
 For each $i \in [n]$, we can understand $f_i$ as a separate univariate quadratic function with the minimizer $\theta^{\star}[\text{supp}(i)]$, and the variance of entries of $\theta^{\star}$ can be understood as the concept-shift.
 In this case, we expect that sampling from $\mathbf{p}^{IS}$ will not perform as well as oracle optimal sampling or adaptive sampling.

-We implement Optimal-LSVRG, IS-LSVRG, and AS-LSVRG with the stochastic gradient obtained from a mini-batch of size $5$, rather than choosing only one random sample, to allow adaptive sampling to explore more efficiently.\footnote{AdaOSMD relies on the feedback obtained by exploration to update sampling distribution.
+We implement Optimal-LSVRG, IS-LSVRG, and AS-LSVRG with the stochastic gradient obtained from a mini-batch of size $5$, rather than choosing only one random sample, to allow adaptive sampling to explore more efficiently.\footnote{AdaOSMD relies on the feedback obtained by exploration to update the sampling distribution.
 A larger batch size will allow adaptive sampling to explore more efficiently (in other words, to 'see' more samples in each iteration).
 Compared with the fixed sampling distribution, where a larger batch size is only reducing the variance of a stochastic gradient, a larger batch size will also help adaptive sampling to make faster updates of the sampling distribution.
-Therefore, the adaptive sampling strategy is generally more sensitive to batch size than sampling with a fixed distribution.} The learning rate is set as $0.3$.
+Therefore, the adaptive sampling strategy is generally more sensitive to batch size than sampling with a fixed distribution.} The step size is set to $0.3$.
 Figure~\ref{fig:as-lsvrg-concept} presents the results.
 We see that as $\nu$ increases, the gap between oracle optimal sampling and sampling from $\mathbf{p}^{IS}$ increases as well, due to the concept-shift.
 In addition, we see that adaptive sampling also performs better than sampling from $\mathbf{p}^{IS}$, despite the fact that it does not use prior knowledge, since adaptive sampling can asymptotically approximate oracle optimal sampling.